Version: eXtendFiles 1.8.7 and above

 3. Set the permissions to allow the appropriate users to access the new SharePoint site.

-4. Add the new eXtendTech Site Name (SharePoint site name) and eXtendTech Directory Path (SharePoint folder name) on the eXtendFiles Setup screen and authenticate with SharePoint.
 Note: It may take 30-60 minutes for the new SharePoint site to be available for connection in Microsoft's SharePoint API.
 It is recommended to attempt connection to SharePoint at least 60 minutes after the new site has been created.

 Image Placeholder

-If file sharing is not required for most files, consider using the "User based file upload" preference to set files as private in SharePoint/OneDrive by default after resolving the maxed-out item limit by creating a new SharePoint site.
-Microsoft's 50,000 item limit applies exclusively to files that are set as shared.
-Users within your SharePoint/OneDrive will still be able to access the files when they are not shared.
-If a user has access to NetSuite but NOT access to SharePoint and needs to view files, Option 2 is recommended.
+Microsoft's 50,000 item limit applies only to files that are set as shared.
+Users within your SharePoint/OneDrive can still access the files when they are not shared, and shared links can be generated from within NetSuite for those who do not have SharePoint access.
 This option will slow down the rate at which you reach Microsoft's 50,000 shared item limit, but when the limit is reached, Option 1 will be necessary for future uploads.

 Image Placeholder